leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-postoperative-cornearefractive
 - What should I expect post LASIK surgery?
+- How many days of MC will I get for lasik surgery
 - What is the postoperative care required for LASIK?
 - What happens after LASIK surgery?
 - What do I need to do after my LASIK surgery?